Influencer Marketing 101

 Let’s say you’re not sure if you want to take a DIY approach to your database.

 Purchasing a database has its pros and cons.
-That said, here are some reasons why it’s useful to create your own:
+That said, here are some considerations:

-• You actually own your influencer data.
+- You actually own your influencer data.
 This is the big one.
-As soon as you stop paying for access to a database, you lose your contact info.
+As soon as you stop paying for access to a database or influencer CRM, you lose your contact info.
 You’re also at the mercy of a third party to keep their numbers accurate and up-to-date.
-On the flip side, a DIY database is truly yours.
-Think of it as your very own influencer CRM.

 The Challenges of Managing an Influencer Database Yourself